zadjii-msft/CppWinRT-Modules-Experiments/scenarios/02-SimpleAsyncAction/notes.md

 I tried slamming includes in for `<experimental/coroutine>` and the rest of the STL, but they didn't really make it better.

-Okay, i think that boild down to two main issues.
+Okay, i think that boiled down to two main issues.

 ```
 error C2893: Failed to specialize function template 'unknown-type std::begin(_Container &)'